Borderline Personality Disorder: What You Need to Know

 It’s focused on mindfulness and teaching how thoughts can lead to actions.

 DBT helps people identify their capabilities, thus increasing their ability to regulate emotions and cope with the challenges they face in everyday life.
-DPT is often used to treat people with a high risk of self-harm and suicide.
+DBT is often used to treat people with a high risk of self-harm and suicide.

 DBT is a form of cognitive-behavioral therapy (CBT).
 It helps to change the way of thinking in order to change mood and behavior.
 Together with the therapist, a person works to identify negative thinking patterns and behavioral responses to difficult situations.
 They develop more balanced and constructive ways to respond to challenges.